How can I travel to Nepal on a Budget?

 -

-Bargain: Negotiating prices in local markets, guesthouses, and transport is common.
+- Bargain politely: Negotiating prices is common in markets, guesthouses, and transport

-Avoid unnecessary luxuries: Stick to local guesthouses instead of luxury hotels.
+- Avoid unnecessary luxuries: Choose local guesthouses over luxury hotels

-Travel in a group: Sharing costs for accommodation, guides, and transport can significantly lower expenses.
+- Travel in a group: Sharing accommodation, guides, and transport lowers costs

-Use local guides and services: They often offer better rates than international agencies.
+- Use local guides and services: They often offer better value than international agencies

 Conclusion